Law (LAW)

 LAW 5420: Client Interviewing and Counseling

 The course covers the nature and conduct of the counseling process including basic interviewing techniques, psychological factors affecting the interview process, facilitating and structuring the interview, clarification of statements and ascertaining legal issues, and dealing with client resistance and hostility.
-Graded on S/U basis only.
+Sections may be offered as S/U or Law grading basis.

 Credit Hour: 1-3